 - Who decides how often the committee meets?

-The mentoring committee and Faculty member should meet at least annually.
-The frequency of meetings between primary mentor and Faculty member will vary according to the needs and focus of the Faculty member.
+The mentoring committee and Faculty member should meet at least annually, but the frequency of meetings between primary mentor and Faculty member will vary according to the needs and focus of the Faculty member.

 The Department of Pediatrics established its Mentoring Award in 2008, to recognize faculty who have demonstrated exceptional mentoring skills.